lf-energy/foundation/project-stages.md

 **Acceptance Criteria**

-To graduate from Sandbox or Incubator status, or for a new project to join with Graduated status, a project must meet the Incubator stage criteria plus:
+To graduate from Incubation or Early Adoption status, or for a new project to join with Graduated status, a project must meet the Early Adoption stage criteria plus:

  * Have a defined governing body of at least 5 or more members (owners and core maintainers), of which no more than 1/3 is affiliated with the same employer.
 In the case there are 5 governing members, 2 may be from the same employer.
  * Have a documented and publicly accessible description of the project's governance, decision-making, and release processes.